fpsvogel/learn-ruby/README.md

 # Learning Ruby: a resource list

 Hi!
 As a second-career developer who didn't go through a bootcamp, I've found it helpful to keep notes on learning resources—building my own curriculum, in a way.

-If you have a favorite resource that's missing below, let me know by [opening an issue](https://github.com/fpsvogel/learn-ruby-and-cs/issues/new/choose)!
+I hope the list helps you too.
+If you have a favorite resource that's missing below, let me know by [opening an issue](https://github.com/fpsvogel/learn-ruby-and-cs/issues/new/choose).

 ## Overview